xyleth/thebesDocs/content/rules/damageHealing.markdown

 ### Medichines

 You have elaborate, custom built medical technology in your body.
-You gain the **_close wounds_** move as below and automatically stabilise if `stunned` or `wounded` .
+You gain the **_Close Wounds_** move as below and automatically stabilise if `stunned` or `wounded` .

 If at any point you would become `dead` you instead enter an emergency protective coma.
 If you take any additional damage, you are `dead`.
 You can only be revived from this coma by significant outside medical intervention, a nanonbandage ain't gonna cut it.
 You cannot make the **_Close Wounds_** move while in this coma.